Amanthink/nitshacks/README.md

 # Email Breach Checker 🔒

 A simple web tool that helps you check if your email has been part of any data breaches!
-Built during [Hackathon Name] 2024.
+Built during nov 2024.